-Why American V8's Make Low Power for Their Size December 03 2015, 6 Comments
+Why American V8's Make Low Power for Their Size December 03 2015

-As we talk about the reasons, we'll compare the LS3 out of a 2008 Corvette with a S65 out of a 2008 BMW M3, since this pair provides a good comparison.
+As we talk about the reasons why American V8s make relatively low horsepower per liter, we'll compare the LS3 out of a 2008 Corvette with a S65 out of a 2008 BMW M3, since this pair provides a good comparison.
 Both were built around the same time, and both were designed to be put in performance cars.
 The LS3 was one of the best American V8s at that time, and the S65 was one of the best German V8s at the time.
 Both engines produce similar power figures, but use different approaches to get there.

 1. American pushrod engines generally have lower redlines than overhead cam engines.
 Horsepower is proportional to torque multiplied by rpm, so if you can rev your engine higher and still maintain torque, you can produce more power.
 The limiting factor to how fast an engine can rev is usually the valvetrain.
 The valves are held in the closed position with springs, until they get a bump from the cams, causing them to open.
 When the cam lobe leaves, the spring acts to close the valve.
-At high enough engine speeds, the spring can't close the valvetrain fast enough, and the valvetrain momentarily loses contact with the cam.
-This is called valve float and can damage an engine if a valve contacts a piston.
+At high enough engine speeds, the spring can't close the valve fast enough, and the valvetrain momentarily loses contact with the cam.
+At this point, the motion of the valve is no longer fully controlled.
+This is called valve float.
+Since the pistons and valves operate in the same space in most modern engines, they have to be in sync and move out of each others' way at the right times.
+Therefore, valve float can damage an engine by causing the valves and pistons to collide.

 A pushrod engine usually has a heavier valvetrain than an overhead cam engine, since the camshaft is in the center of the block and the cam pushes on a rod that pushes on a rocker that pushes on the valve.
 That is a lot of stuff to move, and that limits max rpm.
 Compare this to an overhead cam engine where the cam sits right above the valve stem with only a lightweight rocker arm separating them.